 The Risk of Having a Fixed Mindset

 It is fair to say that a majority of people, when faced with a decision, are risk averse.
 This aversion is compounded in a crisis situation.
-Being risk averse is part of human nature.
-We humans are creatures of habit who follow simple reproducible patterns, are reluctant to change those patterns until behavior becomes unproductive, and, even when confronted with clear failure, often follow the same behavioral patterns in the hopes they will work again.
+Being risk-averse is part of human nature.
+We, humans, are creatures of habit who follow simple reproducible patterns, are reluctant to change those patterns until the behavior becomes unproductive, and, even when confronted with clear failure, often follow the same behavioral patterns in the hopes they will work again.
 Such behavior is the result of a fixed mindset.

 Embracing a Growth Mindset